Northeastern University School of Law

-Northeastern University School of Law (NUSL) is the law school of Northeastern University in Boston, Massachusetts.
-Founded as an evening program to meet the needs of its local community, NUSL is nationally recognized for its cooperative legal education and public interest law programs.
+The Northeastern University School of Law is the law school of Northeastern University in Boston, Massachusetts.

 History

 Northeastern University School of Law was founded by the Boston Young Men's Christian Association (YMCA) in 1898 as the first evening law program in the city.
 At the time, only two law schools were in the Boston area and the time-honored practice of reading law in the office of an established lawyer was losing its effectiveness.
 An advisory committee, consisting of James Barr Ames, dean of the Harvard Law School; Samuel Bennett, dean of the Boston University School of Law; and Massachusetts Judge James R. Dunbar, was formed to assist with the formation of the evening law program.
 The program was incorporated as an LL.B.-granting law school, the Evening School of Law of Boston YMCA, in 1904.
 Additional campuses of YMCA Law School were opened in Worcester, Massachusetts by 1917, in Springfield, Massachusetts by 1919, and Providence, Rhode Island by 1921.
 The Worcester and Providence branches were closed by 1942, but the Springfield branch eventually became the Western New England University School of Law.
 In its early days, the school "saw itself as the working man's alternative to the elite schools" and "boasted of being 'An Evening Law School with Day School Standards,'" using the case method of teaching, according to legal historian Robert Stevens.

 The school was renamed Northeastern University School of Law in 1922 and began admitting women that year.
 NUSL was accredited by the University of the State of New York in 1943 and became a member of the Association of American Law Schools in 1945.
 It was accredited by the American Bar Association in 1969.